plindman/experiments/README.md

 You can connect to services using different connection strings depending on your environment.

-Container in the Same Docker Network: use the service's container name and network alias in the connection string.
+Container in the Same Docker Network: use the **service's container name** and network alias in the connection string.
+E.g. `experiments-postgres`

 ```bash
 postgresql://username:password@experiments-postgres:5432/dbname